xinlin-z/tklog/README.md

 * **winlogHandler** class, which is inherited from logging.Handler and contains a winlog.

-There are also four example code files for these classes.
+There are also four piece of example code files for these classes.

+The log interface has an argument named sync from V0.12, default is False.
+You should be very careful about this argument, you can never use it in GUI event loop.
+Normally, sync=True should only be set in background thread which needs synchronization.
+For example, you want to make sure the log interface would be blocked until after the log info is shown on text window.

 Please run and check the example code before enjoying the classes from tklog, and don't forget to try **right click** on the log area.
 Maybe it's a surprise for you.
 All the classes are **thread-safe**!